byuflowlab/CCBlade.jl/docs/src/reference.md

 Rotor
 ```

-The precone angle is shown below (commonly used with wind turbines, less so with propellers).
+The precone angle is shown below (commonly used with wind turbines, less so with propellers). ``\Phi`` is negative as shown.

 ![precone](precone.png)